 The company that is transporting the cargo is typically responsible for properly loading it onto the truck and securing it for a trip.
 This would mean the cargo company bears liability for any cargo-loading errors that result in a truck accident.

 Other parties that could be liable, however, are the trucking company or one of its employees.
 Truck drivers, for example, are required to inspect cargo regularly throughout the trip.
 Skipping inspections could lead to truck driver liability for a related disaster.

 Proving one or more parties liable for your truck accident could result in financial compensation for your past and future losses from the at-fault party’s insurance provider.
 You may need an attorney to assist you with the claims process.
-If you were recently injured in a semi-truck accident involving improperly loaded cargo, contact a truck accident attorney in San Antonio for a free consultation.
+If you were recently injured in a semi-truck accident involving improperly loaded cargo, contact a San Antonio truck accident attorney for a free consultation.